FedSS: Federated Learning with Smart Selection of clients: Motivation

 \section{Motivation}

-As evident from the related work, federated learning between clients with heterogeneous data, device and network can result in prolonged convergence time.
-Appropriate clients selection decisions can result in quick convergence.
-Convergence time is determined by two factors: \textit{i) number of rounds} until the model convergence condition is reached and \textit{ii) time duration of each round}.
+As evidenced by the related work, federated learning between clients with heterogeneous data, devices, and networks can result in prolonged convergence time.
+Appropriate client selection decisions can result in quick convergence.
+The convergence time is determined by two factors: \textit{i) number of rounds} until the model convergence condition is reached and \textit{ii) time duration of each round}.
 The number of rounds can be reduced by selecting clients that add more value to the learning e.g. high losses.
-Whereas duration of each round is determined by the stragglers, thus selecting devices based on device and network parameters can reduce convergence time.
+Whereas the duration of each round is determined by stragglers, thus selecting devices based on hardware and network conditions can reduce the convergence time.

-To avoid the prolonged round duration time caused by stragglers, we can select clients with similar training time in each round.
+To avoid the prolonged round duration time caused by stragglers, we can select clients with similar training times in each round.
 Meanwhile, we can randomly choose clients with different network/computation conditions across rounds to guarantee data heterogeneity.
-We understand that slow clients might be in minority in some cases, where arranging separate round for them can jeopardize their privacy.
+We understand that slow clients might be in the minority in some cases, where arranging separate rounds for them can jeopardize their privacy.
 To ensure privacy for such rounds we can fill up the round group with faster clients too.
-We visualize and compare this strategy with random selection in Bonawitz et, al. \cite{fl-scale} and FedCS \cite{fl-mobile} in fig\ref{fig:motivation}.
+We visualize and compare this strategy with random selection in Bonawitz et, al. \cite{fl-scale} and FedCS \cite{fl-mobile} in Fig.\ref{fig:motivation}.